 This post is sponsored by Oddit

-In today’s edition of Why We Buy, we’re taking a look at Action Bias – why we prefer doing something to nothing.
+In today’s edition of Why We Buy, we’re taking a look at Temptation Bundling—why pairing a “should” with a “want” can make buyers happier.

 Let’s get into it…

 - Feature one thing in your announcement bar and make it actionable.
 Free shipping is a quick win.

 - Don’t clutter the navigation.
 Put your categories inside the menu, or feature all of them with one line (“Shop all” or “Shop the best sellers”).

 - Place a social proof call-out at the top.

 - Carousels are distracting and most users never get past the first image.
 Remove them.

 - Add a secondary link directly in the image so customers can shop the product they see.